Beyond the Bao:

 What does bao mean?
 A Bao is a Chinese dish, a steamed bun usually filled with meat or vegetables.
 We learned about the different translations of the word from Behind the Name.
 In Chinese, Bǎo means “treasure, jewel, precious, rare”.
 In Vietnamese, the name Bảo means “protection or security”.
 Keep these meanings in mind as you watch the short film.

-Our work is informed by our framework, which consists of 10 questions pertaining to migration.
+Our work is informed by our Learning Arc, which consists of 10 questions pertaining to migration.
 In a world on the move, we urge educators and students to consider the multifaceted nature of migration.
 Bao focuses on the experience of acculturation.

 As the story unfolds in Bao, we see that the actions of the characters and their surroundings have symbolic importance.
 As you watch the film, look for symbols and symbolic actions.
 Teachers, if you plan to use Bao in your classes, we encourage you to consider the discussion questions we’ve included below.
 Moreover, we’d love to hear about how this goes for you, please feel free to email us at email@example.com